What advantages do heat pumps offer compared to other heating systems? – Image: Costazzurra|Shutterstock.com

 - They make households independent of fossil fuels and their price fluctuations.

-- They have low maintenance and a long service life.
+- They require little maintenance and have a long lifespan.

-- They require less space than fuel storage systems.
+- They require less space than systems with fuel storage.

-- They can be used in a variety of ways (heating, cooling) and can be easily combined with photovoltaic systems.
+- They are versatile (heating, cooling) and can be easily combined with photovoltaic systems.

 - Government funding programs provide financial support for the transition.